 ENG 231 Twentieth Century Novel

-A course in which major British and American novelists, such as Dreisen, Conrad, Woolf, Lawrence, Joyce, Hemingway, Faulkner, Lessing, and others are studied.
-Prerequisite: ENG 215.
+A course in which major British and an international set of novelists, such as Conrad, Woolf, Lawrence, Joyce, Mieville, Stein, Faulkner, Lessing, Mahfouz, Darwish, and Munif are studied.
+Prerequisite: ENG 202.

-ENG 232 Creative Writing Workshop
+ENG 232 Creative Writing Workshop (3 cr.)